juji-io/datalevin/README.md

 Using one data store for different use cases simplifies and reduces the cost of software development, deployment and maintenance.
-Therefore, we plan to implement necessary extensions to make Datalevin also a search engine, a production rule engine, a graph database, and a document database, since the storage and index structure of Datalevin is already compatible with all of them.
+Therefore, we plan to implement necessary extensions to make Datalevin also a production rule engine, a graph database, and a document database, since the storage and index structure of Datalevin is already compatible with all of them.

 Presentation: